 [1] For purposes of this provision, a controlled substance includes: (1) all opiates (including methadone); (2) opium derivatives (including heroin and morphine); (3) hallucinogenics (including LSD, marijuana, hashish, peyote, mushrooms, and mescaline); (4) cocaine; (5) stimulants (including Ecstasy, various amphetamines and methamphetamines); (6) depressants (including barbituric acid and methyprylon); (7) narcotics (including certain quantities of codeine, morphine, and opium); and (8) anabolic steroids.
-An illegal drug is defined as a controlled substance, except that it does not include a controlled substance that is legally possessed or used under the supervision of a licensed health-care professional, pursuant to PCS Policy 10.607 ("Administration of Medication") and 10.607-P ("Procedure for Administering Medications").
+An illegal drug is defined as a controlled substance, except that it does not include a controlled substance that is legally possessed or used under the supervision of a licensed health-care professional, pursuant to PCS Policy 6125 ("Administering Medicines to Students").